 With an A/B test, a product manager can experiment by releasing multiple versions of a new feature, layout, or other product element to a randomly selected segment of their user base — and learn which of those versions users respond to most favorably.

-How to run an A/B test
+How do you run an A/B test?

 There are many ways for a product manager to conduct an A/B test.
 One useful example is the approach offered by Product School, in which A/B testing follows a five-stage process: